andhyalv/AndhyAlv.github.io/bank.md

 d) The max amount owed to the IDA

-e) The country with the most loans owed to the IDA is India with $3,878,789,578,329.68
+e) What country has the most loans owed to the IDA?

 ### Dataset and tools
 The dataset is provided by the World Bank, up to the most recent quarter on August 2025.
 The dataset contains loan information from many countries, such as the service charge rate, amount due to the IDA (International Development Association), amount repaid to the IDA and so on.
 Each row in the dataset represents a transaction between a country and the IDA.
+Loan transactions are recorded back to June 29, 1961 up to the present.
 For this project, I used SQL queries to analyze certain aspects of the data.
 I will provide the SQL code and query output below.